belzecue/vpainter2/README.md

 ![image](https://github.com/user-attachments/assets/8b93f701-78c2-4ad2-8657-b14593a7faf7)

 The plugin currently only has single undo feature.
 It is fake and doesn't use the editors undo manager, but instead saves current state of the mesh into a variable and sets it back if needed.
 Useful if you made a mistake such as filling the mesh with color you didn't want, or displacing the vertices to much.

+## Troubleshooting
+If you see UID warnings in the output.
+Disable the plugin in the Project settings, Save All Scenes and Reload current project.

+If you don't see Alpha on your mesh double check that you have transparency enabled in the material.

+If the color you paint doesn't look like the color you choose in the color picker, make sure you checked sRGB color space in the material's Vertex color section.

+Shaders provided with the plugin were not made or tested by me for compatibility with this version of the plugin.

+There might be some non critical errors as well.